This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.

 10. Plate 34 Assorted Insects Including Woodlouse

-For example, woodlice may look like insects, but in fact, they’re crustaceans and are related to crabs and lobsters.
+For example, woodlice may look like insects, but they’re crustaceans and are related to crabs and lobsters.

 11. Plate 35 Giant Spider

-The writing on this insect illustration appears to be some religious Latin quote and not anything to do with the identification of the spiders in the picture as I first thought.
+The writing on this insect illustration appears to be some religious Latin quote and has nothing to do with identifying the spiders in the picture as I first thought.

 (However, my Latin is practically non-existent so I can’t be sure).